Skip to content

 2. Texture Selection: Cat Face vs. Smooth

-Santa Barbara Smooth (The High End)
+Santa Barbara Smooth (The High-End Estate)

-Cat Face (The Rustic Choice)
+Cat Face (The Rustic Hacienda)

-Also known as "Montalvo" or "California Finish."
+Also known in the trade as "Montalvo" or "California Finish."

 3. Color Strategy: Integral vs. Painted